gsbdarc/reproducibility_HHT/README_inputs_outputs.md

 # Llama 3 Chat Completion Script

-This script is designed to perform chat completion tasks using the llama 3 model on the Yens platform.
+This script is designed to perform chat completion tasks using the Llama 3 model on the Yens platform.

 ## Environment Setup